Restful API in Laravel with sanctum authentication

 DB_PASSWORD=*********

-Replace * with your actual configuration in above code.
+Replace * with your actual configuration in the above code.

 After database configuration, run database migrations :